-Chronic pain is a health issue that affects many older adults.
-If your senior loved one is dealing with joint pain as a result of arthritis, there are ways to help them manage their arthritis pain so they can feel better, stay active, and ensure that they can continue to enjoy activities at their retirement or senior living community.
+Chronic arthritis pain is a health issue that affects many older adults.
+If your senior loved one is dealing with joint pain as a result of arthritis, this article will provide a few tips to help them manage their arthritis pain so they can feel better, stay active and continue to enjoy activities at their retirement or senior living community.

-Arthritis causes trouble moving around, pain, and swelling in one or more joints, which makes it difficult to move.
+Arthritis causes pain and swelling in one or more joints, which makes it difficult to move.
 Surprisingly, arthritis is not a single disease: it refers to over 100 medical conditions, known collectively as rheumatic diseases.
-Osteoarthritis is most common form of arthritis among seniors and affects over 27 million Americans.
+Osteoarthritis is the most common form of arthritis among seniors and affects over 27 million Americans.

-May is National Arthritis Awareness Month, making it a great time to learn more about the disease, the causes of arthritis pain, and how to manage arthritis symptoms so your loved one can live a healthy, active, and independent lifestyle.
+May is National Arthritis Awareness Month, making it a great time to learn more about the disease, the causes of arthritis pain and how to manage arthritis symptoms so your loved one can maintain a healthy, active and independent lifestyle.

-Arthritis pain can be caused by a number of factors including inflammation, redness, and swelling in the joints as well as damage to tissues, muscle strain, and fatigue.
+Arthritis pain can be caused by a number of factors including inflammation and swelling in the joints as well as damage to tissues, muscle strain and fatigue.
 If your loved one has been diagnosed with arthritis, their pain may develop slowly and worsen over time.
-They may complain of tenderness when pressure is applied to a joint, typically in the hands, fingers, arms, hips, knees, or legs.
+They may complain of tenderness when pressure is applied to a joint, typically in the hands, fingers, arms, hips, knees or legs.
 Symptoms are usually worse in the morning and stiffness can last for 30 minutes after waking up.
 Discomfort and fatigue are common factors of managing arthritis pain.

-If your loved one suffers from arthritis, it does not mean they have to give up having an active lifestyle.
+If your loved one struggles with managing their arthritis, it does not mean they have to give up having an active lifestyle.
 In fact, staying in motion can help mitigate and relieve inflammation.
-Many doctors and rheumatologists point to the benefits of exercise for alleviating stiffness, improving joint mobility and flexibility, reducing fatigue, and strengthening bones.
+Many doctors and rheumatologists point to the benefits of exercise for alleviating stiffness, improving joint mobility and flexibility, reducing fatigue and strengthening bones.
 Examples of physical activity, one of the best ways to help arthritis pain, include:

-What are other benefits of physical activity for adults with joint pain?
-Following a light-intensity physical vitality program can give seniors more energy throughout the day, aid in a restful sleep, and help with weight control.
+In addition to helping adults control their arthritis pain, following a light-intensity physical vitality program can also give seniors more energy throughout the day, aid in a restful sleep and help with weight control.
 Your doctor or a physical therapist can provide guidance on how to safely integrate exercise into your loved one’s current treatment plan.

 Preserving joint health is a key step in managing arthritis pain and can begin with losing weight.
 In addition to improving a senior’s your overall health, weight loss helps lessen arthritis pain by reducing the stress placed on the joints and protects against future injury.
 Research shows that losing as little as 10 pounds relieves 40 pounds of pressure from the knees and cuts osteoarthritis risk in half.

-Arthritis pain is not something seniors should have to “grin and bear”.
-Pain does not have to be part of every day life.
-By taking action to reduce arthritis symptoms, your loved one can find easy ways to maintain their personal freedom and live a healthy, active lifestyle.
+Arthritis pain is not something seniors should have to “grin and bear.”
+Pain does not have to be part of everyday life.
+By finding ways to control arthritis pain, your loved one can maintain their personal freedom and live a healthy, active lifestyle.